LLNL/axom/src/axom/quest/docs/sphinx/isosurface_detection.rst

 mesh it crosses.
 The output may be useful for material surface reconstruction and visualization, among other things.

 We support 2D and 3D configurations.
-The isosurface mesh is a composed of line segments in 2D and triangles in 3D.
+The isosurface mesh is composed of line segments in 2D and triangles in 3D.

 ..
 Note::